 In desperation, you may be tempted to do what all-too-many people do: double and even triple your efforts.
 Crank up the exercise intensity, slash calories even further to the bone, and make sure your already bland menu is even more spartan and miserable.

 But More Sacrifice IS NOT the Answer

 It may seem quite counter-intuitive that re-doubling your efforts may backfire.
 But that's what most people discover the hard way.
-When hard work, tons of sweat and iron-like self-discipline are not showing the results that were promised, the reaction is usually a combination of depression, frustration, anger...and a decision to try even harder.
+When hard work, tons of sweat, and iron-like self-discipline is not showing the results that were promised, the reaction is usually a combination of depression, frustration, anger...and a decision to try even harder.

 But before you go from running a few miles every other day to training for a marathon, and following some radical diets (The Elimination Diet, Vegan, Adkins, Paleo, Gluten-free, Pritkin, Master Cleanse, The Raw Diet, Fruitarian and Elizabeth diets, etc.), save yourself the effort by remembering two simple words…

 Think about this.
 How in the world could you practically starve yourself and exercise until you drop -- and still not lose weight and fat?
 Why, why, why?

 To answer that, consider how your body reacts to a restricted calorie regimen.
 Typically, after beginning a determined dietary effort, the pounds come off for the first few weeks.
 Some of this is fat, but the mirror doesn’t reflect that, due to the increased water retention that occurs when dieting.
 Then, seemingly without warning, the weight drops in spurts, at times overnight.